carloscabo/MQBE/README.md

 ## Take a look to the example

-In the repo you have an example, I recommend yopu to take a look to it to fully understand the idea.
+In the repo you have an example, I recommend you to take a look to it to fully understand the idea.

 [Demo included in this repo](http://htmlpreview.github.io/?https://github.com/carloscabo/MQBE/blob/master/index.html)